snipsco/snips-jeedom-plugin/README.md

 Open Jeedom plugin management page, select `snips`.
 Then activate plugin and install dependancy.

-Once the deamon is successfully launched, Snips plugin is ready to fly.
+Once the daemon is successfully launched, Snips plugin is ready to fly.

 ## Setup Jeedom Developing Environment